CrustyQuarrier/lcmap-change-detection-c/README.md

 Ticket #5 has some early usability notes + tasks that we're trying to hit right away, if you're interested in tracking this.]

+In the meantime, run ccdc --help, or ccdc with no arguments to get the usage message.

+If using filesystem file inputs, the in-path argument is expected to point at Landsat ESPA-ordered gridded files of Analysis Ready Data (ARD).
+These ARD grids can be individual tif files per band (--data-type=tifs), or ENVI-format BIP stacked bands in one file (--data-type=bip).
+In both cases, these are co-registered, radiometrically corrected files aligned and gridded (5,000 x 5,000 pixels, for example) to some defined user space.

+The ccdc algorithm assumes these filesystem inputs to be:
+  LC8
+    Surface Reflectance (SR) bands 2-7
+    Top Of Atmosphere (TOA) band 10 for Thermal band cfmask band

+  LT4, LT5, LE7:
+    Surface Reflectance (SR) bands 1-5,7
+    Top Of Atmosphere (TOA) band 6 for Thermal band cfmask band

+which are stacked in that order for bip input, or just referenced by file name tif input.

 ## Development